ssb22/adjuster/README.md

 : The number of seconds to wait before restarting the 'run' command if it fails

 `--ssh_proxy`
-: host[:port][,URL] which, if set, can help to proxy SSH connections over HTTP if you need to perform server administration from a place with port restrictions.
+: [DEPRECATED] host[:port][,URL] which, if set, can help to proxy SSH connections over HTTP if you need to perform server administration from a place with port restrictions.
 See comments in adjuster.py for details.
+Deprecated as WebSSH does it better.

 Media conversion options
 ------------------------